 Software: Course participants require either Aspen ProMV or Sartorious Simca for completion of the software workshops.
 ProSensus has a limited quantity of laptops with Aspen ProMV that can be loaned to participants who do not have either software.

-Dr. John MacGregor will teach this course, with assistance from Dr. Brandon Corbett.
+Dr. Brandon Corbett and/or Dr. John MacGregor will teach this course.

 John F. MacGregor, PhD – Founder and Chairman